debabratapruseth/AI-agent-with-LLM-and-RAG/README.md

-# 📄 Document Q&A Agent using OpenAI & RAG (Retrieval-Augmented Generation)
+# Document Q&A Agent using OpenAI & RAG (Retrieval-Augmented Generation)

 This project demonstrates how to build an intelligent Document-Reading AI Assistant using **OpenAI’s GPT-4**, **LangChain**, and **vector database (FAISS)**.
 The assistant can read and answer questions from various document formats including **PDFs, Word, Excel, HTML, JSON**, and more — all without needing to train a new model.

 ---

-## 🧑‍🏫 Designed for Beginner Python and AI/ML Learners
+## Designed for Beginner Python and AI/ML Learners

 This beginner-friendly project helps students and enthusiasts learn:

 - How to load structured and unstructured documents using LangChain loaders
-- ✂How to split documents into context-aware chunks for retrieval
+- How to split documents into context-aware chunks for retrieval
 - How to create embeddings using OpenAI’s `text-embedding-ada-002` model
 - How to store and retrieve chunks using FAISS (vector database)
 - How to use GPT-4 to generate grounded answers from retrieved chunks